"Wei yɛ Darkofarms": GH reacts as 29-yr-old Darkovibes debuts his new look

 Darkovibes becomes a father

-Earlier, YEN.com.gh reported that Darkovibes had reportedly welcomed a new child with his partner.
+Earlier, YEN.com.gh reported that Darkovibes allegedly welcomed a new child with his partner.

-Rumours broke after fans noticed the singer's interaction with her partner and new mother on social media.
+Rumours broke after fans noticed the singer's interaction with her partner on social media.

 Darkovibes has yet to confirm his new status as a father as his relationship with his rumoured partner remains under wraps.